Headline Writing: 15 Great Tips That Will Skyrocket Your Conversions

 Write simple and easy-to-understand headlines

-Think of your headline as a seed.
-It’s just planting an idea in your reader’s head.
+When people read your headline, think of it as planting a seed in their minds.
 Hopefully, it’ll grow into a full-fledged plant as your article or other piece of content unfolds, but for now, you’re just focusing on that seed.

 Don’t try to be too clever or witty here.
 Instead, focus on functional, simple language that gets your point across and promises what’s to come.